This Is How The Legend Of Snake And Ladder Made Its Way

 The Square 100 represented Nirvana or Moksha.

-1. Not to play it after 6 pm:
+1. Not to play it after 6 pm

-At home, you would be frowned upon by your grandmother or parents if you played the game after 6 Pm.
+At home, you would be frowned upon by your grandmother or parents if you played the game after 6 P.m.
 This was because 6 PM was considered to be an auspicious time were the lamps were lit and the house was kept clean to make sure Goddess Lakshmi was pleased.
 Thus, playing snake and ladders after 6 PM was seen as a sign of bad luck to the house.
 Logically, the children were not allowed to play this game after 6 PM because if they played for too long right before the initial sleep hours, they might get nightmares or disturbed sleep after constantly seeing images like snakes.

-2. Sign of Bad luck:
+2. Sign of Bad luck

-Since snake and ladders were associated with gambling, it was seen as a game that might bring bad luck and people were cautioned to not get addicted to this game.
+Since snakes and ladders were associated with gambling, it was seen as a game that might bring bad luck and people were cautioned to not get addicted to this game.
 History and epics tell us that the Pandavas lost all their wealth and were humiliated because of gambling and Yudhishtra’s addiction to the game.